mwangiii/Steghub-devops-training/Deploying_Applications_Into_Kubernetes_Cluster-101/README.md

 ![](assets/39.png)

-## Using AWS Load Balancer to access your service in Kubernetes.
+## USING AWS LOAD BALANCER TO ACCESS YOUR SERVICE IN KUBERNETES.

 ___Note:__ You will only be able to test this using AWS EKS.
 You don not have to set this up in current project yet.
 In the next project, you will update your Terraform code to build an EKS cluster._